If you are in crisis: Call or text 9-8-8 for the 9-8-8 Suicide Crisis Helpline (Free, 24/7, Confidential across Canada).

 Who This Is Right For

-This service is not appropriate for emergency safety situations, child protection emergencies, immediate risk of violence, or cases requiring court-ordered assessments outside Karine's role.
-Legal advice, custody strategy, and court direction must come from the family lawyer or the appropriate legal professional.
+This service is not appropriate for emergency safety situations, child protection emergencies, immediate risk of violence, or cases requiring court-ordered custody assessments outside Karine's role.
+Legal advice, custody strategy, and court direction must come from your family lawyer.
+Therapy supports your emotional steadiness; it does not decide legal rights or parenting outcomes.

 Why People Choose Working With Karine